-Design Recipes: Create a sustainable, energy-efficient home
+Design Recipes: A sustainable, energy-efficient home

 Europe has been the leader for decades and now the United States is finally catching up.
 The trend right now is to be not only environmentally friendly, but also to not waste resources.
 Sustainability, many believe, is the key to healthy living.
 One of the main trends right now relates to building and construction.
 From sustainable materials that go into building a green home to some of the energy efficient benefits of passive housing, many homeowners are choosing to build and renovate their homes in a more environmentally friendly way.